Bachelor-Thesis-Szewior-Joachim/deployment/README.md

 ## Conclusion

-This project is a full-stack application with a Dockerized all services.
+This project is a full-stack application with all services dockerized.